Call our licensed insurance agents (TTY 711)

 • Medicare’s other signup times include the General Enrollment Period and the Medicare Advantage Open Enrollment Period.

-If you’re nearing Medicare eligibility, there are a host of healthcare benefits in store for you.
-Actually tapping into these benefits, however, requires you to be enrolled in Medicare.
-Some people are automatically enrolled when they turn 65, while others will need to take active steps to sign up during a Medicare enrollment period.
-On this page, we’ll explain the different ways and times to enroll in Medicare, with info on:
+If you’re nearing Medicare eligibility, there’s a host of healthcare benefits in store for you.
+Some people are automatically enrolled when they turn 65, while others will need to take active steps during a Medicare enrollment period.
+In GoHealth’s guide to Medicare enrollment, we’ll answer questions like:

 • Which Medicare enrollment period do you need?